Harshit-Developer/banking-api/README.md

 Retrieve account balances.
 Retrieve transfer history for an account.

 Built within a time constraint (4-5 hours), this is a prototype with an in-memory database and basic features, tested thoroughly but not fully production-ready.
-See details.
+[Check Here.](#production-readiness-gaps).

+## Architecture
+The application follows a layered design:

+ - Routers (routers/routes.py): Define API endpoints using FastAPI.
+ - Services (services/banking.py): Encapsulate business logic (e.g., transfer validation, balance updates).
+ - Models (models/banking.py): Pydantic schemas for request/response validation.
+ - Database (database/db.py): In-memory storage with thread-safe operations.
+ - Utils (utils/): Custom exceptions and handlers for error management.
+ - Interaction: Requests hit endpoints, which delegate to the BankingService (injected via dependency), interacting with the in-memory DB.

 ## Project Structure
 ```bash